Emerging and disruptive technologies

 - In February 2021, NATO Defence Ministers endorsed a strategy on emerging and disruptive technologies to guide NATO's development of EDT policy in specific subject areas.

-- At the 2021 NATO Summit in Brussels, as part of the NATO 2030 agenda, Allied Leaders agreed to launch the Defence Innovation Accelerator for the North Atlantic (DIANA) and to establish a NATO Innovation Fund.
+- At the 2021 NATO Summit in Brussels, as part of the NATO 2030 agenda, Allied Leaders agreed to launch the Defence Innovation Accelerator for the North Atlantic (DIANA) and to establish a multinational venture capital fund to support innovation throughout the Alliance.

 Emerging and disruptive technologies are increasingly touching all aspects of life – from electronics like phones and computers, to everyday activities like shopping for food in the grocery store and managing money in the bank.
 These technologies are also having a profound impact on security.
 Innovative technologies are providing new opportunities for NATO militaries, helping them become more effective, resilient, cost-efficient and sustainable.
 These technologies, however, also represent new threats from state and non-state actors, both militarily and to civilian society.

-Emerging and disruptive technologies are also a key facet of the NATO 2030 initiative, an initiative to strengthen the Alliance militarily, make it stronger politically and adopt a more global approach.
+Emerging and disruptive technologies are also a key facet of the NATO 2030 agenda, an initiative to strengthen NATO both militarily and politically and to adopt a more global approach for the Alliance.
 NATO 2030 is about making sure that the Alliance remains ready to face tomorrow's challenges.
 Promoting transatlantic cooperation on critical technologies is a vital component of that work.

 In February 2021, NATO Defence Ministers endorsed “Foster and Protect: NATO’s Coherent Implementation Strategy on Emerging and Disruptive Technologies.”
-This is NATO’s overarching strategy to guide its relationship to EDTs and has two main focuses: fostering the development and adoption of dual-use technologies (i.e. technologies that are focused on commercial markets and uses, but may also have defence and security applications) that will strengthen the Alliance’s edge, and creating a forum for Allies to exchange best practices that help protect against threats.
+This is NATO’s overarching strategy to guide its relationship to EDTs.
+It has two main areas of focus: fostering a coherent approach to the development and adoption of dual-use technologies (i.e., technologies that are focused on commercial markets and uses, but may also have defence and security applications) that will strengthen the Alliance’s edge, and creating a forum for Allies to help protect their EDTs from being used against them by potential adversaries and competitors.
+These goals are key to ensuring NATO retains its strategic and effective dominance.

-NATO’s innovation activities currently focus on nine key areas:
+NATO’s innovation activities currently focus on nine priority technology areas:

 - artificial intelligence (AI),